neuromeka-robotics/neuromeka-il/README.md

 # Neuromeka Imitation Learning

-This repository contains code for training and deploying imitation learning policies for Neuromeka robots.
-The policy is based on [Action Chunking with Transformers (ACT)](https://arxiv.org/abs/2304.13705).
+This repository contains an implementation for training neural network controllers with imitation learning.
+The codebase was used to control either a single or dual [Indy7](https://en.neuromeka.com/indy) robots manufactured by Neuromeka. ([Demo video](https://youtu.be/xl4yk2qT7DA?si=70NDDoPU6yNK84tE)) The policy is based on [Action Chunking with Transformers (ACT)](https://arxiv.org/abs/2304.13705).

 ## Repository Structure